supercontainers/containers-wg/_ideas/runtime-unprivileged_C1.md

 ## How do these ideas break down into...

 ### Already existing OCI specs?
+This idea is relevant to the runtime spec.

 ### A new project (CNCF or OCI)